 The part that often scares people is the web analysis.
 In our case, the bottom four cookies starting with an underscore are used for web analysis.
 Some people mistakenly think that cookies allow webmasters or some entity to track all your movements throughout the web.
 They believe the moment you leave my site, I alert Amazon and tell them you’re on your way to buy that book on Outlook.
 At same time, Google is telling me that your second cousin, on your Dad’s side, is heading my way to read about an Excel tip.

 Like most stories, there is some truth to the one above.
 I can tell if a user was referred to this site by Google and they were searching for an Excel tip.
 But it’s not a cookie that tells me that info.
-That’s just part of the info that is written to the web server logs.
+That’s just part of the information written to web server logs.
 I also can’t tell that you’re on your way to Amazon to buy an Outlook book.
 However, if I was an Amazon affiliate and had a link for that book on this site that you clicked, Amazon might set a first-party cookie when you arrived indicating timeatlas.com was the source.
 This tracking cookie is the mechanism by which many affiliates are paid.
 By deleting these cookies, you could be impacting future commissions for someone.

 Where to Find Browser Cookies